ma8sa/Undersrtanding-Dynamic-Scenes-using-MR-GCN/README.md

 ---------------------
 ### Base-line Implementation details (St-RNN)
 -------------
 We provide comparison with with Structural-RNN, a LSTM based graph network.
-Since the tasks in their paper confine only to driver-anticipation, we use one of their methods similar to our task.
-Specifically, we use the **detection** method of **activity-anticipation** mentioned in the paper due to the similarity in the architecture and task .
+Since the tasks in their paper confine only to driver-anticipation, we use one of their methods similar to our task ie; we use the **detection** method of **activity-anticipation** mentioned in the paper due to the similarity in the architecture and task .
 We use *Vehicles* as *Humans* and *Lane Markings* as *Objects* in their architecture for our purpose.
 Similar to the Human-Object, Human-Human and Object-Object interactions, we observe the Vehicle-Lane, Vehicle-Vehicle and Lane-Lane interactions for all time-steps as it takes input for each time-step and for each possible relation.

 Different embeddings are given based on nature of object (car/lane).
 The embeddings are taken from our MRGCN-LSTM trained model (on Apollo).
-As St-RNN expects input for each object for every relation, we use zeros in case an object is not involved in relation *r*.
-Hence each object has an embedding for each relation whether or not it exhibits such relation.
+As St-RNN expects input for each object for every relation, we use **zeros** in case an object is not involved in relation *r*.
+Hence each object has an embedding for each relation whether or not it exhibits that particular relation.

-Our model outperforms it due to one main reason, lack of sophisticated graphical structure as in MR-GCN where information is based only on relations a node exhibits.
+Our model outperforms it due to one main reason, lack of sophisticated graphical structure as in our MR-GCN, where information is based only on relations a node exhibits.

 | Method  | St-RNN | MRGCN -<br> LSTM | MRGCN | Rel-Att-GCN |